 - Begin events and meetings with an Acknowledgement of Country as a standing agenda item. - Celebrate the local Aboriginal community in communications with students, staff, volunteers and families.
-Share information through school newsletters, school assemblies, parent information nights. - Build schoolwide knowledge of Aboriginal histories, cultures, perspectives, values, skills and attitudes. - Maintain a positive relationship with the Wulgunggo Ngalu Learning Place. - Acknowledge and draw on the existing knowledge of Aboriginal students and their families. - Ask for feedback from Aboriginal students and their families about what the school does well, and what can be improved. - Use Koorie Engagement Support Officers (KESOs) to provide advice to government schools about creating culturally inclusive learning environments.
+Share information through Pelicam, school assemblies and Seesaw - Build schoolwide knowledge of Aboriginal histories, cultures, perspectives, values, skills and attitudes. - Maintain a positive relationship with the Wulgunggo Ngalu Learning Place. - Acknowledge and draw on the existing knowledge of Aboriginal students and their families. - Ask for feedback from Aboriginal students and their families about what the school does well, and what can be improved. - Use Koorie Engagement Support Officers (KESOs) to provide advice to government schools about creating culturally inclusive learning environments. - Implement Cultural Ambassadors with a selection of students.